Cold sores. Signs of stress. Signs of excess.

-Have you considered your nutrition yet as a potential aid in prevention?
+If you haven't yet considered your nutrition yet as a potential aid in preventing cold sores, you will after this post!
 What we put in - we get out.

 In every symptom that the body shows, there is an underlying cause.

 Cold sores as you probably have read are a dormant virus that live in the nerves of our spinal column and are "triggered" to come out at certain times.
 Highly contagious when they are out.
-There are "triggers" and finding out what yours are is crucial to lessening the severity of the sores.
-Common triggers include too much chocolate, fever, infection, stress, menstruation and low immunity.
+There are quite a few "triggers" and finding out what yours are is crucial to lessening the severity of the sores.
+Common triggers include too much chocolate, a fever or infection, stress, menstruation and low immunity.
 Some people have the virus but rarely get the sores, and some people get the sores all the time, so whats the difference?

 Nutrition is a huge factor, but stress is just as huge.

 There is no "cure" for cold sores - however, there are lots of things you can do that will help to prevent as many breakouts, and to lessen the severity of the outbreaks.
-Me and my clients have found that the following steps can make a big impact in the severity and regularity of their appearances.
+I have found that the following steps can make a big impact in the severity and regularity of their appearances.

 People have different opinions of them ranging from "it's just a cold sore" to "i'm desperate to solve this hideous problem!"